Undergraduate Course Descriptions & Syllabi

 |

 47:202:423 : Crime Over the Lifecourse (3 credits) This course examines the development of anti-social and criminal of behavior from childhood through old age, including patterns of onset, persistence, intermittence, and desistance.
-What is known about why and how people start and stop committing crime at various ages, and the different types of crimes that are typically committed by people at different ages are specific topics that are covered in this course.
+What is known about why and how people start and stop committing crime at various ages, and the different types of crimes that are typically committed by people at different ages are specific topics covered in this course.
 Course Learning Goals:

 |